Fatty Liver (cont.)

-What is the difference between nonalcoholic fatty liver and steatohepatitis?
+What is the difference between nonalcoholic fatty liver and steatohepatitis (NASH)?

 As discussed previously, the difference between isolated, nonalcoholic fatty liver and steatohepatitis (NASH) is the presence of inflammation and damage to the liver cells in NASH; in both, the liver has increased amounts of fat.
-Although 30% of the general population has fatty liver, approximately 10% have NASH.
-Approximately 30% of patients with NAFLD have NASH.
+Although about a third of the general population has fatty liver, approximately 10% have NASH.
+Approximately one third of patients with nonalcoholic fatty liver disease have NASH.
 Although fatty liver and NASH appear to arise under the same conditions, it does not appear that fatty liver progresses to NASH.
 Thus, whether a patient is to develop fatty liver versus NASH is determined very early during the accumulation of fat, although it is unclear what factors determine this.
 It is believed that the inflammation and damage of liver cells are caused by the toxic effects of the fatty acids released by fat cells, but fatty acids in the blood are elevated in both fatty liver and NASH.
 Perhaps the difference is explained by genetic susceptibility as suggested by preliminary data.

 The consequences of fat in the liver depend greatly on the presence or absence of inflammation and damage in the liver, i.e., whether there is fat alone or NASH is present.
 Isolated fatty liver does not progress to important liver disease.
 NASH, on the other hand, can progress through the formation of scar (fibrous tissue) to cirrhosis.
 The complications of cirrhosis, primarily gastrointestinal bleeding, liver failure, and liver cancer, then may occur.

 What is the relationship between nonalcoholic fatty liver disease, obesity, and diabetes?